 This article calls for research on the expertise of youth development practitioners.
 It presents a framework focusing on the challenges practitioners face and the strategies they use to address them, and offers case studies in three areas (designing programs, youth's motivation, and ethical dilemmas).
 2015.

 Journal article about noteworthy growth in youth development making youth work a recognized field.
-(PDF) 2013.
+2013.

-Captures and documents multiple perspectives and ideas from the field about accreditation issues and approaches.
+This issue brief captures and documents multiple perspectives and ideas from the field about accreditation issues and approaches.
 The primary audience for this issue brief is funders and policy makers.
-(PDF) 2012.
+2012.

 Journal of Youth Development